 Press Gangs were greatly feared on Tyneside, as once a man had been unwillingly pressed into naval service, his wife and family would have to rely on the local parish for support.
-Indeed the Poor rate in those districts of Tyneside with large communities of seamen and boatmen such as North Shields rapidly increased following Press Gang raids.
+Indeed the Poor Rate in those districts of Tyneside with large communities of seamen and boatmen such as North Shields rapidly increased following Press Gang raids.

-Because of their importance to the national coal industry the keelmen of were supposedly exempt from the Press Gangs but even they did not escape the naval raids.
+Because of their importance to the national coal industry the keelmen of Newcastle were supposedly exempt from the Press Gangs but even they did not escape the naval raids.
 The residents of Sandgate, Newcastle, home of the keelmen community, lived in constant fear of the Press Gangs of a certain Captain Bover whose men operated on the Newcastle quayside.